Barcelona Ballet

-The Barcelona Ballet was a classical ballet company based in Barcelona, Spain.
+The Barcelona Ballet was a classical ballet company based in Barcelona, Catalonia, Spain.
 Formerly called the Corella Ballet, the company was founded by dancer Ángel Corella, who is the current artistic director of Philadelphia Ballet.
 The company toured through Spain and internationally.

 History

 In April 2008, Corella established the first classical ballet company in Spain in 20 years: Corella Ballet, Castilla y Leon.
 In February 2012, it moved to Barcelona and became the Barcelona Ballet.

 The company had its world premiere in La Granja, Segovia, Spain on July 11, 2008 performing a mixed program of Bruch Violin Concerto, Clear and In the Upper Room.
 Its first full-length ballet was La Bayadère (staging by Natalia Makarova) on September 4, 2008 at the Teatro Real in Madrid, Spain.